 Get clear on your investment goals

 Before you can pick out a real estate niche, you need to get clear on your investment goals.
-Ultimately, your objectives for your investment portfolio will help guide your choices for how you intend to invest.
+Ultimately, your objectives for your investment portfolio will help guide your choices regarding how you intend to invest.

-For example, if your goal is to achieve financial freedom and you want to pick the most profitable niche, you might focus on commercial property, where the margins are often larger than in residential real estate.
+For example, if your goal is to achieve financial freedom and you want to pick the most profitable niche, you might focus on commercial properties, where the margins are often larger than in residential real estate.
 Meanwhile, if you're more interested in generating extra monthly income to help pay bills, you might want to invest in an apartment building, which will all but guarantee some extra cash flow.